easy-pwa/easy-pwa-js/README.md

 Tools for managing your Progressive Web App.

 ## Features
-* Manage PWA features easly
+* Manage PWA features easily
-* Manage Push Notifications easly.
+* Manage Push Notifications easily.
 * A specific helper is showed for each browser to help people to install your app.
-* When you are offline, the css class "offline" is added on the body tag. `<body class="... offline">`

 ## Install